jaredpar/jaredpar.github.io/_posts/2008-12-10-immutable-collections-and-backwards-compatibility.md

 problem altogether going forward.

-[1] It actually contains overloads for a set of truly read only collection interfaces that I wrote for my library but we???ll get to that another time.
+[1] It actually contains overloads for a set of truly read only collection interfaces that I wrote for my library but we'll get to that another time.

 Edit: Updated the exception to be NotSupportedException